NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 ## Task 1 - Introduction

-In this room, we will cover some concepts which answers to the question "How to verify a leigitmate user and how to restrict access ?".
+In this room, we will cover some concepts which answer to the question "How to verify a legitimate user and how to restrict access ?".

 1. Identification
 2. Authentication